josephdoba/portfolio-rails/README.md

 ## Features:

-- Responsive Design: The portfolio is optimized for desktop, tablet, and mobile views.
 - Dynamic Projects Showcase: Interactive sliders to browse through my projects.
 - Contact Modal: A modal to get in touch with me, always looking forward to new opportunities and collaborations.

-Technologies Used: Highlight of the tech stack and tools used in building this portfolio.
+- Subtle CSS Animations and flare

 ## Tech Stack:

 - Ruby 3.2.1
 - Ruby on Rails 7
 - Bootstrap 5
-- Matter.js
 - Swiper.js

+### Planned Features:

+- enhancements for responsive Design to optimize it for desktop, tablet, and mobile views.
+- streamlined Carousel effect
+- minor bug fixes

 #### Release history:

 - v1.0 - August 20th 2023.

-Acknowledgments:
+#### Acknowledgments:

 Icons and logos sourced from FontAwesome and Other Resource.
 Images sourced from Unsplash.